Course detail

 Program: Health Care, Health Promotion and Organizations (HCHPO)

-The course is structured across three days over a three-month period:
+The course is structured across three teaching days over a three-month period:

-• On Day 1, participants will be introduced to core theoretical foundations of implementation science, including key theories, models, and frameworks that inform the how to of translating evidence into practice.
+Day 1 introduces the core theoretical foundations of implementation science, including key theories, models, and frameworks for understanding how research can be translated into practice.

-• On Day 2, students will work actively with their own PhD projects, identifying implementation opportunities and developing a tailored implementation strategy based on theory.
-This hands-on day will involve individual reflection, peer feedback, and group-based exercises.
+·Day 2 focuses on application.
+Participants will work directly with their own PhD projects, identifying implementation opportunities and developing a theory-informed implementation strategy through individual reflection, peer feedback, and group-based exercises.

-A detailed list of required readings, including specific textbooks, articles and reports, will be provided closer to the beginning of the course.
+Key literature: A detailed list of required readings, including specific textbooks, articles, and reports, will be provided after the deadline for enrolment.

-Organizer: Kathrine Hald, Senior researcher, Danish Center for Health Services Research and Center for General Practice, Department of Clinical Medicine, Aalborg University, Denmark.
+Organizer: Kathrine Hald, Senior researcher, Center for General Practice, Department of Clinical Medicine, Aalborg University, Denmark.

 Lecturers:

-• Kathrine Hald, Senior researcher, Danish Center for Health Services Research and Center for General Practice, Department of Clinical Medicine, Aalborg University, Denmark
+- Kathrine Hald, Senior researcher, Center for General Practice, Department of Clinical Medicine, Aalborg University, Denmark

 ECTS: 3.0